tim-fiola/network_traffic_modeler_py3/docs/model_file.rst

 The network model file is a **tab-separated** values file.

-The sections below describe the model file's table headers for the FlexModel and PerformanceModel subclasses.
+The sections below describe the model file's table headers.

 Model File Interface Headers
 ----------------------------